avadnais/wordly/README.md

 A remake of Josh Wardle's Wordle.
 Play as many times as you like.

-Built with ReactJS & Redux.
+Built with ReactJS using Redux and Styled Components.